When it comes to graduation gifts, cash is king.

 When you’re considering how to use graduation money, similar to your emergency fund, you need to think carefully about where you put your down payment savings.
 A certificate of deposit (CD) may offer a better interest rate than a regular savings account.
 Alternately, a money market account could give you a great interest rate, along with easy access to your money via ATM, debit card or checks.*

-Spending on graduation gifts for high school and college students is expected to top $5.6 billion in 2017.
-Of all the gifters, about 53 percent are handing over cash to recent graduates.
+Spending on graduation gifts for high school and college students reached $5.2 billion in 2018.
+Of all the gifters, about 55 percent are handing over cash to recent graduates.

 Moving to a new city post-college doesn’t always come cheap.
 If you’re debating whether to spend or save graduation money, know that cash gifts can save the day—and your budget.
 Woroch, of the Smart Consumer Blog, says the money from graduation gifts can come in handy if you need to pay moving expenses for a new job.